NREL/ATHENA-sumo/Simulate_on_Eagle/README.md

 ```

-### 5. Copy network additional file to AddFiles folder (Include the '.' at the end command)
+### 5. Copy a network additional file to AddFiles folder (Include the '.' at the end command)
 ```bash
 cd ..
 cd AddFiles